outoftalentxD/miniRT/README.md

   Description
   -----------

-  > Project is using external graphics library mniLibX.
+  > Project is using macOS external graphics library mniLibX.

   * The management of your window must remain smooth: changing to another window, minimizing, etc.